 HB 397 – Establishes tax credits for low and moderate income housing

 HB 444 – Fixes an issue with sanitation review making it difficult to reaggregate parcels

 HB 554 – Requires legislative approval of National Heritage Areas on state lands

 SB 114 –Protects homeowner equity by increasing the homestead exemption to $350,000

 SB 133 – Allows successful appellants of a residential property tax valuation to collect attorney fees

 SB 135 – Allows county commissioners to review all aspects of a county zoning appeal decision

-SB 136 – Overturns a District Court decision that held that water right permits need to review water quality
+SB 136 – Overturns a district court decision that held water right permits need to review water quality

 SB 165 – Addresses issues with DEQ sanitation review for subdivisions